 Maria Edgeworth’s most famous (or infamous) short story is “The Purple Jar,” the first in the series of the Rosamund stories, which began appearing in The Parent’s Assistant (1796).
-Why has this story overshadowed all the others showing how that lively little seven-year-old girl developed into an intelligent,thoughtful, and engaging young woman?
+Why has this story overshadowed the series showing how a lively seven-year-old girl developed into an intelligent,thoughtful, and engaging young woman?
 Possibly because so many readers have been somewhat taken aback by the behavior of Rosamund’s mother on the shopping trip in London.
 During an awkward moment with her daughter, she might have exercised her authority gently to avoid an unpleasant outcome, but instead she chose to treat it as a teachable moment and let things take their course.

 When Rosamund and her mother visit the apothecary’s shop, the little girl is captivated by a jar she wrongly assumes to be made of deep purple glass.
 She begs her mother to buy it for her, but her mother sensibly explains why she will not.
 When it is clear that Rosamund is unlikely to change her mind, her mother gives her the choice of the jar or a new pair of shoes, but not both.
 After some more thought, Rosamund decides she will take the jar.
 When the precious jar is delivered to the house, Rosamund discovers almost immediately that the luscious color comes from the nasty-smelling liquid it contains.
-Once the liquid has been poured out, there is nothing left but an ordinary clear glass container.
+Once the liquid has been poured out, an ordinary clear glass container remains.
 Her mother holds her to her decision and will neither return the jar nor purchase the new shoes for another four weeks.

 Of course Rosamund should not have ignored the evidence from her senses that her shoes were completely worn out.
 Stones were getting in through the tattered soles, which made walking even a short distance rather painful.
-But her lively imagination presented such a glorious image of that purple jar filled with flowers placed on the mantel that she ignored her mother’s caution to inspect the jar, just in case it was not what it seemed.
-Possession of the jar, Rosamund had convinced herself, would bring her a degree of happiness that no pair of shoes could.
+But her lively imagination presented such a glorious image of that purple jar filled with flowers on the mantel that she ignored her mother’s suggestion to inspect the jar, just in case it was not what it seemed.
+Possession of the jar, Rosamund convinced herself, would bring her a degree of happiness that no pair of shoes could.

 This post is dedicated to the memory of Mitzi Myers, who loved and understood Rosamund perhaps better than anyone except Edgeworth herself.